 Archive for the ‘Meteors’ Category

-The Quadrantid Meteor Shower ushers in 2013 with its peak in the early hours of the 3rd of January.
+The Quadrantid Meteor Shower ushers in 2014 with its peak on the 3rd of January.

 The Quadrantids can be an impressive meteor shower with rates of up to 120 meteors per hour at peak (under perfect conditions) and have been known to produce up to 200 meteors per hour.
 The peak is quite narrow lasting only a few hours, however there will be plenty of meteors to look out for either side of maximum.
 Read the rest of this entry »